Improving semi-device-independent randomness certification by entropy accumulation: Conclusion

 We have realized a semi-DI randomness generation protocol implemented in an optical platform, as shown in \figref{fig:implementation}.
 By exploiting the entropy accumulation theorem generalised to prepare-and-measure scenarios, we bound the certifiable randomness in terms of the single-round Shannon entropy without assuming that experimental rounds are independent and identically distributed (i.i.d.) and including finite-size effects.
-We show that this allows certifying significantly more randomness than a standard approach bounding the single-round min-entropy under an i.i.d.\ assumption and neglecting finite-size effects.
+We proposed a method for bounding the Shannon entropy in our semi-DI framework based on overlap assumptions.
+This consists in expanding the logarithm function on its integral form using the Gauss-Radau quadrature, i.e.\ employing the methods from \cite{brown2023} to derive bounds on the von Neumann entropy and imposing classical side information.
+We show that this allows certifying more randomness than a standard approach bounding the single-round min-entropy under an i.i.d.\ assumption and neglecting finite-size effects.
 Thus, we certify more randomness under much less restrictive assumptions.